sabrinahirani/reinforcement-learning-w-gym/README.md

 Q(s, a) = \mathbb{E}[r + \gamma \max_{a'} Q(s', a') | s, a]
 ```

 To do this, we use two neural networks: a local network and a target network.
 The local network is updated during the training process while the target network is used to compute targets during the training process.
-This approach address the moving target problem, where updates to the network cause targets to shift, potentially leading to oscillations or divergence in the training process.
+This approach addresses the moving target problem, where updates to the network cause targets to shift, potentially leading to oscillations or divergence in the training process.

 To train the local network, we compute $Q_{\theta}(s,a)$ using the local network and we compute a target value $Q_{\text{target}} = r + \gamma \max_{a'} Q_{\theta'}(s',a')$ using the target network.
 Although these targets may not be very accurate at the beginning of the training process, the reward $r$ in the formula and regular soft updates from the local network to the target network gradually move the learning process in the right direction.